zsdonghao/stackednet/README.md

 # StackedNet - Lightweight greedy layer-wsie training

 > The "StackedNet" class implemented Staked Sparse Autoencoders, on the top
 > of Theano so as to use GPU acceleration.
+It's behaviour can be modified
+> easily according to your demand.

 ## Motivation